OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_troubleshooting-users-partial.md

 ### How many blocks are needed for a transaction to be confirmed/finalized in Arbitrum? {#how-many-blocks-are-needed-for-a-transaction-to-be-confirmedfinalized-in-arbitrum}
 <p>There are two levels of finality in a <a href="https://developer.arbitrum.io/tx-lifecycle">transaction lifecycle</a>:</p>

-<ul><li>Soft finality: after the Sequencer has received, and processed a transaction, it emits a receipt through the Sequencer's feed.
+<ul><li>Soft finality: once the Sequencer receives and processes a transaction, it emits a receipt through the Sequencer's feed.
 At this point, if the Sequencer is trusted, the transaction will not be reordered and the state of the chain after processing the transaction can be determined.</li>
-<li>Hard finality: at this stage, assuming there's at least one well behaved active Arbitrum validator, the client can treat their transaction's finality as equivalent to an ordinary Ethereum transaction.</li>
+<li>Hard finality: at this stage, assuming there's at least one well-behaved active Arbitrum validator, the client can treat their transaction's finality as equivalent to an ordinary Ethereum transaction.</li>
 </ul>
 <p></p>